1. Chapter One

 Lindir did not think his work to be the root of his melancholy, but chose not to say this aloud; it was not wise to gainsay this particular master.
 “Perhaps,” he answered.
 “The parts are very intricate, particularly the final movement; it is a duet and requires much more accompaniment than I am accustomed to writing.
 Morgoth’s motif is quite difficult to compose, and achieving the right harmony between his part and Fingolfin’s is challenging.
 If I am correct, they may well ask Colindo to sing bass and he will overpower whatever tenor he is paired with.”

 “Is that not the effect you are striving for?
-Morgoth’s presence should
+Morgoth’s presence should be overpowering, no?”

 “Aye, but not so overpowering that Fingolfin cannot be heard over him.
 In the third movement they must be equal, or nearly so, going back and forth in rapid duet.
 The idea is that they are striving against each other for mastery.”

 Túrelio nodded, letting his gaze wander out to sea.
 “This is an ambitious project,” he said.
 “You are writing both the music and the lyrics?”

 “Only the music,” answered Lindir.
 “The lyrics are lifted from Erucalimon’s Quentar Hecelmaro.
 I cannot do better than his verse.”